donsheehy/datastructures/prose/10b_divide_and_conquer.md

 That last line might look a little strange.
 The right side of the assignment is concatenating the remaining elements from the two lists (of which one should be empty).
 Then, this list is assigned into a slice.
-In its wonderfulness, python allows you to assign into a slice the same way you would assign into an index.
+In its wonderfulness, Python allows you to assign into a slice the same way you would assign into an index.

 We could also use some more logic in the loop to avoid this last step, though I have found students disagree as to which approach is simpler.